-Setting up a business in mainland Dubai can be overwhelming for the uninitiated.
+Business setup in Dubai mainland can be overwhelming for the uninitiated.
 It is not as simple as it is in the Free Zones.
 To begin with, you will need to manoeuvre all the legal and administrative procedures, apart from the skill to run a successful business in the UAE marketplace.

-The biggest difference in setting up a business in the mainland or in a free zone is in the ownership regulations.
-For mainland, you will need an Emirati (UAE national) to be your local sponsor.
-This means the local sponsor will own 51% of the business shares while the remaining 49% ownership of the shares rests with the expat.
-These shareholders may not invest in your company but will still be a legal owner of majority shares.
+The biggest difference in Dubai mainland business setup or in a free zone is in the ownership regulations.
+For the mainland, you will need an Emirati (UAE national) to be your local sponsor.
+This means the local sponsor will own 51% of the business shares while the remaining 49% ownership of the shares rests with the ex-pat.
+These shareholders may not invest in your company but will still be the legal owner of the majority shares.
 However, the expatriate partner can be the managing partner of the company and hold 100% operational powers.
 Sponsors will not be involved with the day to day activities of the company.
-In case of professional firm formation, the expat is allowed to own the firm 100% but a sponsor - officially called local service agent (LSA) is still a requirement.
-You can associate with a sponsor - for both local shareholder and local service agent on a mutually-agreed annual fee.
+In the case of professional firm formation, the ex-pat is allowed to own the firm 100% but a sponsor - officially called local service agent (LSA) is still a requirement.
+You can associate with a sponsor - for both local shareholder and local service agent on a mutually agreed annual fee.

 The Department of Economic Development (DED) is the main regulatory body for forming companies in mainland Dubai.
 They are responsible for the economic growth and welfare in Dubai and they achieve this by developing economic policies and regulations, identifying strategic growth sectors and providing efficient services to local and international investors.
-They are the business registration and license issuing authority of the Dubai Mainland Business.
+They are the business registration and license issuing authority of the Dubai mainland company formation.
 They are also responsible for commercial compliance and consumer protection.

 The Dubai Municipality is required to verify your office address (the office space varies depending on the license type), and it is the tenant’s responsibility to ensure that the tenancy contract and Ejari (tenancy contract registration certificate) are in place before applying for a license.